Jodie journey

 This practice has been life-changing for me.
 It’s why I felt so deeply called to teach.
 My hope is to hold space for others the way my teachers do for me, and to share the power of this practice with anyone who might seek it.

-Now, I teach regularly at Phoenix Yoga in Kincumber on the Central Coast, yet I will always remain a student.
+Today, I teach regularly at Phoenix Yoga in Kincumber on the Central Coast, yet I will always remain a student.
 I continue to study with my inspiring mentors and am endlessly curious, often found with a book in hand, diving deeper into the teachings of yogic philosophy.